dergigi/dergigi.github.io/collections/_posts/2022-09-25-creativity.markdown

 [^fn-made-of-love]: [We are made of love.][made-of-love]
 [made-of-love]: {{ '/assets/images/photography/2022-09-25-creativity/made-of-love.png' | absolute_url }}

-We are meant to create, which, of course, is the root of all creativity.
+We are meant to create.
+Which, of course, is the root of all creativity.

-{% include image.html name="jinn.jpg" caption="'Portrait of a jinn.'" %}
+{% include image.html name="root.jpg" caption="'The root of all creativity.'" %}